sesame-soy steak stir-fry on wonton crisps

 Tired of making the same appetizer?
-Go bold with Asian-marinated flat iron steak that’s pan-fried and served atop crispy wontons – ready to plate in only 30 minutes.
+Go bold with Asian-marinated flat iron steak that’s pan-fried and served atop crispy wontons.

-1 Chairman’s Reserve® beef shoulder top blade (flat iron) steak (about 1 1/2 pounds)
+1 Chairman’s Reserve® Beef flat iron steak (about 1 ½ pounds)

 12 frozen wonton wrappers, thawed